 A person's stake in us is calculated on the assumption that the only shares in us are shares held by persons other than the Commonwealth.
-While the Commonwealth owned approximately 51.8% of us, the Aggregate Limit was effectively 16.87% and the Individual Limit was effectively 2.41%.
-Assuming all of the shares currently held by the Commonwealth were sold or transferred to the Future Fund, the effective Aggregate Limit will be 35% rather than 16.87% and the effective Individual Limit will be 5% rather than 2.41%.
+While the Commonwealth owns approximately 51.8% of us, the Aggregate Limit is effectively 16.87% and the Individual Limit is effectively 2.41%.
+If all of the shares currently held by the Commonwealth are sold or transferred to the Future Fund, the effective Aggregate Limit will be 35% rather than 16.87% and the effective Individual Limit will be 5% rather than 2.41%.